Emergency Housing for Homeless People, High Wycombe

 “As a Council, we are committed to exploring modern methods of construction and more innovative ways of delivering new housing.
 The use of an offsite solution for this scheme radically reduces time on site which will mean far less disruption locally during the build programme.”

-Cllr Isobel Darby, Cabinet Member for Housing and Homelessness, Buckinghamshire Council:
+Cllr John Chilver, Cabinet Member for Property and Assets, Buckinghamshire Council

 “We have ambitious plans to provide more accommodation for people who are homeless.
 This project will increase the number of temporary homes in High Wycombe by 65 per cent, enabling us to meet the growing local need and provide a much better living environment for families who need our help.
 The new accommodation will also bring people closer to local amenities, such as transport facilities, GP surgeries and schools as well as other support services.”